spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 Props first go to the main deveoper who has made this possible, Matt Kane.
 And the countless other people on the web posting examples and helping out with questions.

+IF ANYONE wants to help clean this up and bring it more up to speed than this, I am all for it!

 ## Adding the Plugin to your project ##